-<4months of age (monitor closely).
+<4 months of age (monitor closely).
+Not a substitute for nasogastric suction in gastric or intestinal peristalsis.
 Congenital long QT syndrome: avoid.
 Electrolyte abnormalities, CHF, bradyarrhythmias, concomitant drugs that prolong QT: monitor ECG.
 May mask progressive ileus and/or gastric distention.
 Hepatic dysfunction.
 Pregnancy (Cat.B).
 Nursing mothers.

 See Contraindications.
 Profound hypotension, loss of consciousness with apomorphine.
 May antagonize tramadol.

-Diarrhea, headache, fever, constipation, abdominal pain, weakness, rash, transient blindness; rare: angina, bronchospasm, anaphylaxis, seizures, ECG changes (including QT prolongation).
+Diarrhea, headache, fever, constipation, fatigue, transient blindness; rare: angina, bronchospasm, anaphylaxis, seizures, ECG changes (including QT prolongation).